A Return to The Age of Aquarius

 Creative inspiration can strike when it is least expected.
 For Richard Hitchler, co-founder and artistic director of Theatre 55, an early summer bike ride in 2018 past the Minnesota History Center in St. Paul, Minn. provided a light bulb moment as he was contemplating what would be the inaugural production for the Twin Cities theater.

-Now in their final days of rehearsal, this seasoned cast, all over 55 (a mix of beginners and those with theater experience) are getting ready to mount their version of the groundbreaking show from January 31 to February 10 at Mixed Blood Theatre in Minneapolis.
+In February 2019, a seasoned cast, all over 55 (a mix of beginners and those with theater experience) mounted their version of the groundbreaking show at Mixed Blood Theatre in Minneapolis.

 Lacking Opportunities in Theater